 We have an ivory console table that is centerstage in the area between our family room and kitchen area.

-I love to make over this area for the seasons, and decided it was the perfect place to play up the orange tones of fall.
+I love to give this area a makeover for the seasons, and decided it was the perfect place to play up the orange tones of fall.

 I used an ivory chicken wire basket to hold the pumpkins and simply wrapped it with a khaki and ivory ribbon.